xTalAlex/talale-astro/README.md

 - [ ] **IGDB backend API** - Handle operations via API endpoints
 - [ ] **AI chatbot** - For example for project estimates
 - [ ] **Digimon API** - For fun

+## ⚠️ Known Issues

+### Keystatic Limitations

+Current pain points with the [Keystatic](https://keystatic.com) integration that may require workarounds or future migration:

+- **No media gallery** — uploaded assets cannot be browsed or reused across entries from a centralized library.
+- **No custom file names** — uploaded media files keep their original names; there is no built-in way to enforce a custom naming convention (e.g. slug-based).
+- **No per-collection preview images** — the collection list view does not support a thumbnail/preview image field for entries.
+- **RichEditor stored as JSON** — the new `fields.mdx`/`fields.markdoc` rich editors persist content as JSON; the legacy `fields.document` field is deprecated and structured content cannot be authored as plain Markdown.

 ---